Characters: Dragon Ball Original Series Villains

 - Fan Disservice: His reference to possessing bikini trunks, anyone?

 - Genius Bruiser / Informed Ability: Aside from being the strongest Red Ribbon Army soldier (which is demonstrated), General Blue was also stated by Commander Red to be a tactical genius on the battlefield.
-However, this was not showcased much outside of drawing a fake arrow in place of Krillin and Bulma's arrow to trick Goku into going the wrong way.
+However, this was not showcased much outside of drawing a fake arrow in place of Kuririn and Bulma's arrow to trick Goku into going the wrong way.

 - Giggling Villain / Noblewoman's Laugh: He laughs like a noble woman in the Japanese version.

-- I Was Beaten By A Girl: It was a robotic girl, but a girl nonetheless.
+- I Was Beaten by a Girl: It was a robotic girl, but a girl nonetheless.

 - Loves the Sound of Screaming: Smiles as he listened to someone being executed.

-- Near Villain Victory: Despite getting two of his units wipe, he came the closest to killing Goku not once, not twice, but three times.
+- Near Villain Victory: Despite getting two of his units wiped out, he came the closest to killing Goku not once, not twice, but three times.
 He also was successful in stealing the dragon balls and did succeed in taking Goku's Dragon Radar.
 He's by far the most successful villain of the Red Ribbon Army.

 - Psychic Powers: Including paralyzing anyone who meets his gaze and animating ropes.